grafana/tempo/docs/tempo/website/operations/serverless_gcp.md

 weight: 10
 ---

-# Google Cloud Functions
+# Google Cloud Run

-This document will walk you through setting up a Google Cloud Function for serverless backend search.
+This document will walk you through setting up a Google Cloud Run for serverless backend search.
 For more guidance on configuration options for full backend search [check here](./backend_search.md).

-1. Build the code package:
+1. Build the docker image:

     ```bash
-    cd ./cmd/tempo-serverless && make build-gcf-zip
+    cd ./cmd/tempo-serverless && make build-docker-gcr
     ```

-    This will create a ZIP file containing all the code required for the function.
-The file name will be of the form: `./cloud-functions/tempo-<branch name>-<commit hash>.zip`.
+    This will create the Docker container image to be deployed to Google Cloud Run.
+    The docker image will be named: `tempo-serverless:latest` and `tempo-serverless:<branch>-<commit hash>`.
     Here is an example of that name:

     ```bash
-    ls cloud-functions/*.zip
-    cloud-functions/tempo-serverless-backend-search-297172a.zip
+    $ docker images | grep tempo-serverless
+    tempo-serverless                                                           cloud-run-3be4efa               146c9d9fa63c   58 seconds ago   47.9MB
+    tempo-serverless                                                           latest                          146c9d9fa63c   58 seconds ago   47.9MB
     ```

-2. Provision a GCS bucket.

-3. Copy the ZIP file into your bucket.

-    ```
-    gsutil cp cloud-functions/tempo-serverless-backend-search-297172a.zip gs://<newly provisioned gcs bucket>
-    ```
+2. Push the image to a Google Container Registry repo.

-4. Provision the Google Cloud Function.
-This example uses Terraform:
+3. Provision the Google Cloud Run service.
+This example uses Terraform.
+Configuration values should be adjusted to meet the needs of your installation.

     ```
     locals {